essykings/python-datetime/README.md

 ## Time delta
-Time delta represents a duration of time, i.e., a duration of date or time.
-The datetime module contains the timedelta(a) attribute, which is primarily used to perform date manipulations in python.
-Let's say you want to know the number of days in a certain time interval, first import the timedelta from the datetime modules as follows:
+Time delta represents a duration, i.e., a duration of date or time.
+The datetime module contains the timedelta() attribute, which is used to perform date manipulations in python.
 A timedelta object is represented as follows:

 ```sh